In Our DNA SC

 Signing up is simple and something you can do from home.

 If you already have an established MUSC MyChart Account, click on the blue "Sign Up Now Via MyChart" button above.
 You will be asked to login with your MUSC MyChart credentials which will then send you directly to the consent form.
-If you do not have an established MUSC MyChart Account, please reference the "Sign up and View Results" webpage for detailed instructions.
+If you do not have an established MUSC MyChart Account, please reference the "Sign up and View Results" webpage for detailed instructions on how to create a MUSC MyChart.

 Once you are able to log into MyChart and access the consent form please read over the consent form carefully.
 You will be asked to answer questions regarding the consent form and study before being able to provide your signature electronically at the bottom of the document.
 You can draw your electronic signature using your computer mouse, stylus, or finger if using a mobile device.
 Be sure to authorize your signature by clicking the checkbox below the electronic signature box.
 Once you have reviewed the consent and selected your preferred method for sample collection, you will then submit the consent form and download a copy for your records.